 - Priority Pass membership + 6 free annual passes

 - Purchase security and extended warranty protection

 - Discounts at participating Avis and Budget car rental locations

 As you can see, the TD Aeroplan Visa Infinite Privilege Card comes packed with benefits which is why many people consider it one of the best Aeroplan credit cards.
 That said, I personally don’t think it’s one of the best travel credit cards in Canada since the welcome bonus isn’t that impressive, but it’s still attractive as you’ll see below.

-The current welcome offer is 25,000 Aeroplan points after your first purchase but you can earn another 15,000 miles in the first three months when you spend a minimum of $1000 per month.
+The welcome offer is 25,000 Aeroplan points after your first purchase but you can often earn additional points as long as you meet the minimum spend requirement.

 The regular earn rate is 1.5 Aeroplan miles per $1 spent on grocery, gas, drugstore and aircanada.com purchases.
 All other purchases earn you 1.25 miles per $1 spent.
 That’s a respectable rate, but some people consider it a bit low considering the annual fee.

 What really makes this card appealing is the Air Canada benefits.
 Priority check-in, boarding, and your first checked bag free on Air Canada flights definitely makes the travel experience better.
 I hate how the four included Maple Leaf Lounge tickets can only be used on flights redeemed with your Aeroplan points, but as a Visa Infinite Privilege cardholder, you get a Priority Pass membership and six free annual passes.